Tool-Use Schemes¶

 - Universal Action Catalog — the internals of the

-universal-categoryscheme (step/phase default; chat alternative) reyn.yaml§ tool_use — config reference- Permission model — the gate every scheme dispatches through
+universal-categoryscheme (a chat-layer opt-in) reyn.yaml§ tool_use — config reference- Permission model — the gate every scheme dispatches through